 El Centro College

 Dallas County Community College District

 View all online tools...

 View all locations...

 Apply & Register

 Enrolling at other schools while studying at NLC

 International students can, if they wish, take classes at another school in the Dallas/Fort Worth area while they study at North Lake.
 Students usually concurrently enroll because they need to take a course which is not offered at NLC.
 U.S. law forbids you from concurrently enrolling solely to pay lower tuition.

-Effective for Fall 2015: NLC F1s must enroll for at least 9 hours at NLC, and no more than 3 credit hours at the other school.
+NLC students must enroll for at least 9 credit hours at NLC, and no more than 3 credit hours at the other school.